jreypo/jreypo.github.io/_posts/2017-09-21-experimenting-with-openshift-and-azure-container-instances.md

 helloworld  acidemorg        Succeeded            microsoft/aci-helloworld  52.174.45.71:80   1.0 core/1.5 gb  Linux     westeurope
 ```

-With all of this in mind I decided to try the same exercise on the OpenShift Origin cluster I have on Azure internal subscription.
-But first remember that this is an experiment, **none of this is supported by Microsoft or Red Hat**.
+With all of this in mind I decided to try the same exercise on the OpenShift Origin cluster I have on my Azure internal subscription.
+But first remember that this is just an experiment, **none of this is supported by Microsoft or Red Hat**.

-As I was expecting the first try failed miserably, the pod kept restarting and the `aci-connector` node never appears, the pod logs shouted this errors.
+As I was expecting the first try failed miserably, the pod kept restarting and the `aci-connector` node never showed up, the pod logs shouted this errors.

 ```
 $ oc logs -f pod/aci-connector-4041558504-3zj08